QuantEcon/Expectations.jl/README.md

 pkg> add Expectations
 ```

 This is a package designed to simplify the process of taking expectations of functions of random variables.
-The package is compatible with Julia v0.6 and Julia v0.7.
+The package is backward-compatible with v0.6.

 ### Random Variables